 Suitable for those who are new to the role or looking to develop their mentoring skills adding to their mentoring toolkit.
 A variety of approaches will be explored and the provided resources will meet the specific needs of your school and pupils.
 The materials and resources provided will enable a sustainable programme to be established.
 The costs can be shared with neighbouring schools.

-Develop your teams leadership and communication skills so that they can support each other and better communicate with parents and pupils.
-Developing their coaching and mentoring skills will promote learning and improve teaching methods too.
+Develop your teams leadership and communication skills so that they can support each other and have more constructive conversations with pupils and parent.
+Developing their coaching and mentoring skills will promote pupil and staff learning and improve teaching methods too.

 Setting Up a Mentoring or Coaching Programme - half day workshop